whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-31-can-rabbits-eat-oranges.md

 ---
 title: "Can Rabbits Eat Oranges?"
 permalink: /:categories/can-rabbits-eat-oranges.html
 excerpt: "Wondering whether your pet rabbit can eat oranges?
-What about the leaves?
-Find out if spinach is healthy for your bunny and learn some tips on how to feed it."
+What about the peel?
+Find out if oranges are healthy for your bunny and learn some tips on how to feed them."
 date: 2018-03-30
 last_modified_at: 2018-03-30
 header: